Cortana (Halo): Character design

+For years after the first game was released Taylor remained distanced from the character.
+She attended only one fan convention in six years after the release of Halo: Combat Evolved, and never saw many of the finished cutscenes with the character until a Halo 3 launch party.
+Starting with Halo 3, Taylor felt the role involved more drama and less jargon, and over time, her relationship with the character changed.
+"At first I was just excited to have a job and then I became more and more familiar, comfortable with and interested in her as she was developed," she recalled.
+"And I've sort of fallen for Cortana as far as characters go.
+She's remarkable."

 Cortana and the Master Chief's relationship was a core part of Halo 4, part of a desire to feature a more human story.
 Creative director Josh Holmes noted that Cortana was in ways more human than Master Chief, and the idea that Chief would grapple with his humanity at the same time he was losing Cortana spoke to him.
 Holmes' mother was diagnosed with dementia during development, and his real-life struggles informed the characterization of Cortana's descent into rampancy and the Chief-Cortana relationship.
 Holmes and the team drew inspiration from the relationship in the game Ico, where the main characters share a strong bond, as well as the many layers to the two characters' relationship; "In some ways they’re friends, in some ways she’s almost like a mother, in others they’re skirting that line of lovers, and so all these different elements come into the relationship, making it complex and interesting to explore."
+For the first time in the series, Taylor performed her lines in the same room as Steve Downes, the voice of Master Chief.
+She credited the change for making the dialogue feel more authentic and real.
 Cortana's new appearance for Halo 4 was one of the game's most dramatic changes.
 Early in production, concept artists created a variety of "crazy ideas" and explorations for how Cortana might look.
 Promising 2D designs were turned into simple 3D maquettes to prototype them in the game engine.
 Character artist Matt Aldridge recalled that Cortana was one of the hardest characters to envision in the game because of how beloved the character is by players; one of Aldridge's goals was to create a character where scrolling lines of code would flow uninterrupted from her feet to her head.
 Art director Kenneth Scott was responsible for Cortana's final design.
 The character's motion capture was performed by Mackenzie Mason.